WangHanfu/Multi-Robot-Path-Planning-with-Due-Times/README.md

 # Multi-Robot-Path-Planning-with-Due-Times
-MATLAB source codes, demo videos, dataset and raw data for my IEEE RA-L paper "Multi-Robot Path Planning with Due Times" [1].
+MATLAB source codes, dataset and raw data for IEEE RA-L paper "Multi-Robot Path Planning with Due Times" [1].

-In this paper, we propose the problem of multi-robot path planning with due times, and solve it optimally and completely using reduction-based methods firstly proposed in [2].
+In this paper, the problem of multi-robot path planning with due times is proposed, and solved completely using reduction-based methods.
+This methdology is firstly proposed in [2].
+The problem of anonymous multi-robot path planning with due times is also studied.
-We also extend results to the anonymous setting.

-The ILP solver I'm using is Gurobi.
+The used ILP solver is Gurobi.
 Other solvers are also possible with some modifications, including the MATLAB self-contained linear programming solvers.

-For multi-robot path planning on graph problems, Yu[2]  provides a Java realization of the reduction-based algorithms using ILP models.
-In contrast, my matlab realization is easily understood, and can be easily adapted to makespan, total travel time, maximum distance and total distance objectives.
-Interested readers can also try to use my source codes using the open source Octave software.
+For multi-robot path planning on graph problems, Yu [2]  provides a Java realization of the reduction-based algorithms.
+In contrast, my Matlab realization is easily understood, and can be easily adapted to makespan, total travel time, maximum distance and total distance objectives.
+Interested readers can also try to use my source codes using the open source Octave instead with minor changes.